Irish Horse Racing Tips

 How many racecourses are there in Ireland?

 There are 26 racecourses in Ireland.
-Two of them, Downpatrick and Down Royal, are strictly in the United Kingdom, but for the purposes of racing are treated as Irish.
+Two of them, Downpatrick and Down Royal, are technically in the United Kingdom, but for the purposes of racing are treated as Irish.

 Are Irish horses the best?